 Or, look at ferries to other destinations such as Ireland, the Isle of Man or the Isle of Wight.
 Journeys can cost as little as £25 per person and you can explore somewhere you may never have considered before then return to work refreshed.

-On March 23, the world’s longest zipwire in Europe is set to open in Snowdonia.
+Europe's longest zipwire can be found righ on our doorstep in Snowdonia.
 So, if you have a head for heights, love adrenaline-fuelled activities and fancy views of the north Wales coastline while hurtling down a wire at speeds of up to 75mph, plan a short break to Wales to visit Zip World.

 To complement your extreme activity, you could also plan a more sedate day exploring the region’s sandy beaches, strolling down a section of the newly developed Wales Coast Path or even just relaxing and reliving your experience in one of the regions many places to stay, eat or drink.